angelrps/MasterDataScience_FinalProject/README.md

 1|1.0|131.911881

 #### 5. Pairwise Relationships
-As the number of pickups is very stable over time, I analysed only one month (so it runs faster in my computer).<br>
+As the number of pickups is very stable over time, I analysed only one month (so that my computer can handle it).<br>
 These are the relations found between the variables:

 - **Pickups - iswweekend**.
 There are more pickups during the weekend.
 - **Pickups - dayofweek**.
-There are more pickups on Saturday, Friday, Thursday.
-In this order.
-It is related to ``isweekend`` but it contains more granularity about pickups distribution so I will keep this variable and remove ``is weekend``.
+There are more pickups on Saturday, Friday, Thursday, in this order.
+This variable is related to ``isweekend`` but it contains more granularity about pickups distribution so I will keep this variable and remove ``is weekend`` when training the models.
 - **Pickups - hour**.
 There are more pickups between 23:00 and 3:00.
 This could be because there is not public transport.
 - **Pickups - day**.
 There is a clear weekly pattern so this information is already given by ``dayofweek``.
-So I will remove ``day``.
+So I will not use ``day``.

 ![pairwise relations](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Analysis_pairwise_relations_marked.PNG)